Robert De Niro: 2007–2016: Further film roles

 In 2011, De Niro starred in the Italian comedy Manuale d'amore 3.
 He also appeared in three other films: Killer Elite, Limitless, and New Year's Eve.
 Except for Limitless, which received an approval rating of 69% from Rotten Tomatoes, the other two films were met with mixed-to-negative reviews.
-De Niro was also appointed President of the Jury for the 2011 Cannes Film Festival, making it the second time he has served.
+De Niro was also appointed president of the jury for the 2011 Cannes Film Festival, making it the second time he has served.
 Continuing into 2012, he starred in the drama Being Flynn, based on Another Bullshit Night in Suck City, a memoir by Nick Flynn.
 It was met with a mixed response; critic A. O. Scott complimented De Niro's ability for playing an estranged father (opposite Paul Dano), calling him "unpredictable and subtle", despite an uncertain plot.
 De Niro also appeared in the thrillers Red Lights and Freelancers (both 2012).

 De Niro made his first appearance in a David O. Russell film, in the romantic comedy Silver Linings Playbook (2012), as the father of Pat Solatano (Bradley Cooper), who is released from a psychiatric hospital and moves back in with his parents to rebuild his life.
 The film was a critical and commercial success, earning eight Academy Award nominations, including Best Supporting Actor for De Niro.
 The film grossed $236 million worldwide.
-Critics lauded the entire cast; Variety magazine's Justin Chang noted De Niro's calm performance, writing "it’s hard to remember the last time De Niro was this effortlessly endearing and relaxed onscreen".
+Critics lauded the entire cast; Variety magazine's Justin Chang noted De Niro's calm performance, writing "it's hard to remember the last time De Niro was this effortlessly endearing and relaxed onscreen."
+In 2013, he played a one-scene uncredited cameo role in Russell's ten-time Oscar-nominated American Hustle as mob boss Victor Tellegio.
 In 2012, De Niro served as an executive producer for the television series NYC 22.